Best Pour-Over Coffee Maker: How to Choose the Right Dripper

 • Drippers come in a variety of different shapes and sizes.

-If you’ve ever ordered a cup of pour-over coffee from a third wave coffee shop, you’d be forgiven for finding the whole process rather intimidating.
+If you’ve ever ordered a cup of pour-over from a third wave coffee shop, you’d be forgiven for finding the whole coffee brewing process rather intimidating.
 The barista stands at the slow bar and conjures up your coffee, concentrating with all their might while conducting what appears to be a science experiment.

 I’ll let you in on a secret: that’s all just for show.